About Vintage Garage Chicago

 What if I’ve never sold vintage or antiques before but really want to?

-All vendor spaces are pre-assigned.
+For vendors, all spaces are pre-assigned.
 Vendors line up at the entrance at 6:30 a.m. on the day of the show.
 We lead you to your space where you can pull your vehicle in and start setting up immediately.
-We open the doors at 10 am and sell until 5 pm.
+We open the doors at 10am and sell until 5pm.
 Once the show is over, you pack your vehicle with what’s left, wait your turn to pull out, go home and count your profits!
 We try to make things extremely easy for a fun and productive day.
 You can see more on this subject on our Dealer Load-In page.